-Kristen J. Leslie is an Assistant Professor of Pastoral Care and Counseling at Yale Divinity School, and has served as a consultant to the United States Air Force Academy on matters related to religious intolerance and sexual harassment and violence.
+Kristen J. Leslie is a Professor of Pastoral Theology and Care at Eden Theological Seminary.
+She was previously an Assistant Professor of Pastoral Care and Counseling at Yale Divinity School, and has served as a consultant to the United States Air Force Academy on matters related to religious intolerance and sexual harassment and violence.

 She has also consulted to New York Bishop Ernest Lyte of the United Methodist Church on clergy sexual misconduct issues, and has been widely interviewed by national media on her work in the fields of religious intolerance and sexual harassment/violence.